-What is the difference between the Catholic religion and the Church of Jesus Christ of Latter-Day Saints?
+What is the difference between the Catholic religion and The Church of Jesus Christ of Latter-day Saints?

 by Mattie Guthrie

-1. First of all, we are both Christians!
-Both churches believe in Christ as their saving Redeemer!
-However, Latter-Day Saints believe that Heavenly Father, Jesus Christ, and the Holy Ghost are three separate beings, one in purpose.
-The Catholic church believes in the Trinity, which are these three beings, but only as one person.
-They believe that Jesus Christ has all power as well but is a spirit and does not have a physical body.
+From what I understand, both churches believe in Christ as their saving Redeemer!
+However, Latter-day Saints believe that Heavenly Father, Jesus Christ, and the Holy Ghost are three separate beings, but one in purpose.
+The Catholic Church believes in the Trinity, which are these three beings, but only as one person.
+As far as I understand, Catholics believe that Jesus Christ has all power, as well, but is a spirit and does not have a physical body.

 2. Baptism